Osilamajohn/Osilamajohn/README.md

   - **[Exploratory Data Analysis on Mental Health in the Tech Industry dataset](https://github.com/Osilamajohn/Exploratory-Data-Analysis-On-Mental-Health-in-the-Tech-Industry/blob/main/215.ipynb)**
   - **[Exploratory Data Analysis on the Fatal Police Shootings 2015 Present Dataset](https://github.com/Osilamajohn/Exploratory-Data-Analysis-on-the-Fatal-Police-Shootings-2015-Present-Dataset/blob/main/141.ipynb)**

-  For more details, please refer to the project repositories below.

   ## 📫 Let's Connect

   I'm open to new opportunities and collaborations.
 Connect with me through the following platforms: